A2Amir/Trajectory-Generation/README.md

 <p align="right"> <img src="./img/15.gif" style="right;" alt="separating the planning we do in the S dimension from the planning we do in a d dimension" width="420" height="300"> </p>

+As seen abobe it's a trajectory and we can fully describe what the vehicle did within these 15 seconds.